lilianchen1/aA_chess/README.md

 Pieces are created on a board instance in the Board class at appropriate positions and board passes itself to the piece.
 Game is initialized with a new Board, and a starting player.

-A errors are raised and handled by Begin/Rescue block to ensure players enter valid moves (coordinate pairs).
+Errors are raised and handled by Begin/Rescue block to ensure players enter valid moves (coordinate pairs).

+#### note on rules

+"Fancy rules" are not implemented.
+These include en passant, pawn promotion, and castling.